United States v. Booker: Remedial holding

-Why the Jury Factfinding Requirement Is Not Compatible with the Guidelines Scheme
+Jury fact-finding

 Several considerations persuaded the Court that Congress would not have enacted the Guidelines system and made it mandatory for federal district judges to apply if it had known that a jury factfinding requirement would apply to it.
 First, the text of the sentencing statute required "the court" to consider "the nature and circumstances of the offense and the history and characteristics of the defendant" when imposing sentence.
 In context, this meant "the judge sitting alone" instead of "the judge together with the jury."
 When it was debating the Guidelines, Congress had intended for the judge to weigh the factors bearing on a defendant's sentence by himself.

 Second, "Congress's basic statutory goal — a system that diminishes sentencing disparity — depends for its success upon judicial efforts to determine, and to base punishment upon, the real conduct that underlies the crime of conviction."
 Many federal crimes are defined so broadly as to encompass a vast array of underlying conduct.
 And other federal crimes, like robbery, can be committed in a variety of different ways.
 Judges typically relied on presentence reports, which set forth the relevant conduct and offender characteristics, to assist them in determining what an appropriate sentence was.
 Congress anticipated that, under the Guidelines, this practice would continue, and this expectation supported the Court's holdings in Witte and Watts.
 By contrast, imposing the jury factfinding requirement onto the Guidelines would "destroy the system" by "prevent[ing] a judge from relying on a presentence report for factual information, relevant to sentencing, uncovered after the trial," because such facts would necessarily not have been submitted to the jury during the course of the trial.
 This, in turn, would "weaken the tie between a sentence and an offender's real conduct."

 Imagine that both Smith and Jones violate the Hobbs Act, 18 U.S.C. § 1951(a), which forbids obstructing, delaying, or affecting commerce or the movement of any article or commodity in commerce by extortion.
 Smith threatens to injure a co-worker if the co-worker does not advance him a few dollars from the interstate company's till.
 Jones threatens to injure a co-worker unless the co-worker advances him a few thousand dollars from the company's accounts, and reinforces this threat by "making certain that the co-worker's family is aware of the threat, by arranging deliveries of various dead animals to the co-worker's home to show that he is serious, and so forth."
 Both Smith and Jones, although they violated the same statute, created different harms as a result of their actions.
 Under the Guidelines, their sentences would be different.
 If the jury factfinding requirement were merely grafted onto the Guidelines scheme, unless prosecutors "decide to charge more than the elements of the crime," the judge would have to impose similar punishments.